Indy 200 at Mid-Ohio: Race scheduling

 In early years of the event under CART, the race was scheduled for Labor Day weekend.
 In 1990, it was pushed back two weeks into mid-September.
 Rain and cooler temperatures, however, prompted officials to move the race to the summer.
 For 1994, it was situated in early to mid-August, the weekend after the Brickyard 400.

 When the race was revived by the Indy Racing League in 2007, it was placed in July.
-Carried by ABC, it immediately followed final round coverage of the British Open.
-Such a lead-in usually created a strong television audience, but it was at the risk of the golf tournament running long due to a playoff, as it did in 2007.
-Starting in 2009, the race was moved back to its early August slot.
+Carried by ABC, it was immediately followed final round coverage of the British Open.
+The lead-in created usually a strong television audience, but it was at the risk of the golf tournament running long due to a playoff, as it did in 2007.
+Starting in 2009, the race got moved back to its early August slot.

 In 2020, due to the COVID-19 pandemic, the race originally scheduled for August 16 was moved up to the weekend of August 8–9 and was expanded to a doubleheader.
 It was to be the final race prior to the Indianapolis 500.
 Days later, however, it was postponed until a later date.
 Eventually, the doubleheader was rescheduled for the weekend of September 12–13.
 In 2021, the race was moved to July 4, and was held as a television doubleheader with the NASCAR Cup Series race at Road America.